-Generally, citizens of the European Union (EU) and the European Economic Area (EEA) may enter, stay, and work in Germany without any visa.
+Generally speaking, citizens of the European Union (EU) and the European Economic Area (EEA) may enter, stay, and work in Germany without any type of visa.
 They only have to register at the local registration office (Einwohnermeldeamt), for example, if they change their residence to Germany.
 Swiss nationals have to notify the local immigration office about their long-term stay in order to obtain a residence permit certifying their right to free movement.

 For British citizens, Brexit-related information can be found at the website of the Ministry of the Interior, Building and Community.